 of a subjective impression taking precedence over acoustical exactness.

 The expression "mean tone" refers to the fact that in this system, the major seconds are equal (e.g., C D =

-has two varieties of semitone, which contribute to the flavour of each key.
+mean-tone temperament does have two varieties of semitone, which contribute to the flavour of each key.